Marianne Stanley: Coaching career

+Following the season, Stanley was named the head coach at California.
+She resigned in 2000, after four seasons and a 35–75 record.
+While there, she was sued by a former assistant, who alleged Stanley gave her a choice between having an abortion and quitting her position, and also leaving her at a hotel during a recruiting trip.
+The university settled with the assistant for $115,000.

-Stanley later coached at Penn, USC, Stanford and California joining the WNBA as an assistant with the Los Angeles Sparks in 2000.
+Stanley entered the WNBA as an assistant with the Los Angeles Sparks in 2000.
 She joined the Mystics in 2001, and was named head coach of the team in 2002.
 That year Stanley earned WNBA Coach of the Year honors, guiding the Mystics to the Eastern Conference finals.
 She was also inducted into the Women's Basketball Hall of Fame the same year.

-Stanley joined the New York Liberty as an assistant coach in 2004.
-She returned to the college coaching ranks in Sept.of 2006 as an assistant to C. Vivian Stringer at Rutgers University.
+Stanley resigned as head coach of the Mystics in January 2004, and joined the New York Liberty as an assistant coach later that year.
+She returned to the college coaching ranks in the fall of 2006 as an assistant to C. Vivian Stringer at Rutgers University.
 They guided the Scarlet Knights to the NCAA finals in 2007.

-The WNBA came calling in 2008 and Marianne left to join Coach Michael Cooper staff with the Los Angeles Sparks as an assistant from 2008 through 2009, and rejoined the Mystics as an assistant coach in 2010.
+She re-entered the WNBA in 2008, leaving to join head coach Michael Cooper's staff with the Los Angeles Sparks as an assistant from 2008 through 2009, and rejoined the Mystics as an assistant coach in 2010, where she remained for ten seasons.

 On November 27, 2019, Stanley was introduced as the head coach of the Indiana Fever.
 Stanley coached parts of three seasons with the team, amassing an 14–49 record before she was fired on May 25, 2022.